qamro/Scientific-Calculator_Application.Python-and-C/README.md

-#Scientific calculator Web application using C and Python
+#Scientific calculator application using C and Python